Mariam05/ElevatorSimulator/README.md

 Purpose of Project: design and implement an elevator control system and simulator

-Authors: Defa Hu, Zewen Chen, Henrry Wilson, Mariam Almalki, Ruqaya Malki
+Authors: Defa Hu, Zewen Chen, Henrry Wilson, Mariam Almalki, Ruqaya Almalki

 #### Contents of this ReadMe
 - Iteration Description